aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cli.md

 This section builds upon the [Arguments in JSON](#arguments-in-json) section, and likewise references the [`CliArgs` example package](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/cli_args).

 :::tip
 If you would like to follow along, start by completing the [Arguments in JSON](#arguments-in-json) tutorial steps!
 :::

-For this example, Ace and Bee will conduct governance operations from a 2-of-2 multisig account.
+For this example, Ace and Bee will conduct governance operations from a 2-of-2 "multisig v2" account (an on-chain multisig account per [`multisig_account.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/multisig_account.move))

 ### Account creation